U.S. Consulate General Jerusalem

 Are you interested in funding for cultural preservation projects?
 What about connecting with museums?

 If YES, contact us at JerusalemPDJApplications@state.gov for more information about funding opportunities!

 Small Grants Program

 The Public Affairs Section of the American Consulate General Jerusalem runs a Small Grants Program designed to assist Palestinian Non-Profit organizations in carrying out programs in several priority areas (Please provide a copy of your organization official registration with your application packet).
-The priority areas include, but are not limited to:
+The priority areas include:

-- Fostering critical thinking, teamwork, and other “soft skills” among marginalized high school age students as tools for economic and social improvements in their communities; and
+- Fostering critical thinking, teamwork, and other soft skills among high school and university students to bridge the “skills gap” and drive economic and civil society growth within their communities;

 Organizations wishing to submit proposals to the Public Affairs Section should complete and provide the following forms:

 - SF-424-B Assurances (PDF 437 KB) – Please read, stamp and sign.